At Furman, we have a deferred recruitment process. That means you’ll

 - Philanthropy round: You may be invited by as many as five sororities to learn about the local and national organizations they support.
 This is another casual round where jeans, cardigans, and comfortable shoes are appropriate.

 - Sisterhood round: You may invited by as many as four sororities for this round.
-At each party, you'll watch a skit that demonstrates the best attributes of the sorority and get a chance to talk to more women in the organization.
+At each party, you'll watch a presentation about the sororitiy, including in-depth information about what it means to make a commitment to that sorority.
+Information includes financial, time, and academic obligations, as well as other information that is unique to the specific chatper.
 You should wear a casual dress, skirt outfit, or black pants and a nice top.

 - Preference tea: You may be invited by as many as two sororities for a preference tea ceremony.
 Typically, you'll hear a testimony from current members about what the organization means to them.
 This is the most formal round and you should wear a cocktail dress and dress shoes.